tomhmoses/OnlineBhamTimetableConverter/README.md

 # Example
 Visit [my pythonanywhere site to see it on action](https://tomhmoses.pythonanywhere.com/timetable/).

-As if writing this README, it currently fully works!
+As of writing this README, it currently fully works!

 (thanks to the pytonanywhere team for helping me [solve some issues](https://www.pythonanywhere.com/forums/topic/13594/))